New River Gorge National Park & Preserve

-Explore the Southern Gateway of the New River Gorge National Park & Preserve in beautiful southern West Virginia.
+Explore the southern gateway to the New River Gorge National Park & Preserve in beautiful southern West Virginia.

-From the historic river town of Hinton to the iconic beauty of Sandstone Falls, the Southern Gateway offers a peaceful experience for travelers.
-Stroll the boardwalk, hike a river trail, take a walking tour, float the river, view an eagles nest or explore the surrounding state parks of Pipestem and Bluestone.
+From the historic river town of Hinton to the iconic beauty of Sandstone Falls, the southern gateway offers a peaceful experience for travelers.
+Stroll the boardwalk, hike a river trail, take a walking tour, float the river, view an eagles nest or explore the surrounding state parks at Pipestem and Bluestone.

 Hinton sits along the banks of the New.
 Established in 1872 and chartered by the state on September 21, 1880, the Historic District is comprised of more than 200 historic buildings, within a 24 block area.
 In February of 1984, this area was listed on the National Register of Historic Places.